-The Directors have performed an assessment of the ability of the Company to continue as a going concern which covers a period of at least 12 months from the date of approval of the financial statements.
-Risks to the Company's ability to continue as a going concern include the ability of operations to meet production targets to generate sufficient cash flow to manage working capital and re-pay borrowings upon maturity.
-It is currently anticipated that the Company will re-draw its rolling pre-payment facility during 2024 and with the recent Stream Investment, the Company will invest in the next stage of its development plan, which targets a significant increase in production and operating cash flow.
-Should the Company not be successful in achieving its production targets and positive cash flow it may be necessary for the Company to raise additional funding which is not guaranteed.
-This indicates the existence of material uncertainties that may cast significant doubt on the ability of the Company to continue as a going concern.
-Therefore, the Company may be unable to realise its asset and discharge its liabilities in the normal course of business.
+The Board of Directors of the Company has performed an assessment of the ability of the Company to continue as a going concern which covers a period of at least 12 months from the date of approval of the financial statements.
+Risks to the Company's ability to continue as a going concern include the ability of operations to meet production targets to generate sufficient cash flow to manage working capital and to repay borrowings upon maturity.
 Because of these uncertainties, there can be no assurance that the measures that management is taking to mitigate risks to the Company's liquidity position will be successful.
 The current commodity price and exchange rate environment can be volatile, which may have an impact on the Company's cash flows and the Company continues to review its near-term operating plans and to take steps to reduce costs and maximize cash flow generated from operations.